Good-Tiding/ContentManagementSystem-PHP-Laravel/README.md

 ## Project Overview

-Our Content Management System (CMS) offers a dynamic platform where admins and users engage seamlessly.
+My Content Management System (CMS) offers a dynamic platform where admins and users engage seamlessly.
 Upon registration, users gain access to a suite of features that prioritize privacy and personalization:

 - Photo Uploads: Users can upload photos with the assurance of privacy; not even the admin can view these images.
 - Interactive Posts: Users have the freedom to comment, reply, and publish their own content.